Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: Implications for PBH Dark Matter Scenarios

 \section{Implications for PBH Dark Matter Scenarios}

-Observational constraints on primordial black hole (PBH) abundances from microlensing, cosmic microwave background (CMB) distortions, dynamical effects, and gravitational-wave observations leave several mass windows in which PBHs could constitute a significant fraction, or even the entirety, of dark matter.
-Representative examples include the asteroid-mass window ($10^{17}$--$10^{22}$ g), the lunar-mass window ($10^{20}$--$10^{24}$ g), and portions of the stellar and intermediate-mass range.
+Microlensing surveys, CMB spectral distortions, and gravitational-wave observations jointly constrain the PBH abundance across most of the mass range, leaving a handful of windows where PBHs could make up a significant---possibly dominant---fraction of dark matter: roughly the asteroid-mass window ($10^{17}$--$10^{22}$~g), the lunar-mass window ($10^{20}$--$10^{24}$~g), and parts of the stellar range.
+Comprehensive reviews of these constraints are given in Refs.~\cite{Carr:2020gox, Green2021, Niikura2019, Tisserand2007, Carr:2009jm}.

-In general relativity, producing an appreciable PBH abundance in any of these windows requires a substantial enhancement of the primordial curvature power spectrum relative to its CMB value $\mathcal{P}_{\mathcal R} \simeq 2\times10^{-9}$.
-Typically, amplitudes as large as $\mathcal{P}_{\mathcal R} \sim 10^{-2}$--$10^{-1}$ are required at small scales, implying a degree of fine-tuning in inflationary model building.
+In GR this requires the primordial curvature power spectrum to reach $\mathcal{P}_{\mathcal R} \sim 10^{-2}$--$10^{-1}$ at small scales, several orders of magnitude above its CMB value $\simeq 2\times10^{-9}$.
+The degree of fine-tuning involved is one of the recurring concerns about the PBH dark matter scenario.

-In Rastall gravity, the background expansion during radiation domination remains identical to GR, but perturbation dynamics are modified at linear order in the Rastall parameter $\lambda$.
-As shown in the previous sections, the PBH abundance depends on the combination

-where $\beta$ encodes the modification of the horizon-crossing amplitude and $\gamma$ parameterizes the shift in the nonlinear collapse threshold.
+In Rastall gravity the background during radiation domination is, as we have shown, exactly that of GR.
+But the perturbation dynamics carry $\lambda$-dependent corrections, and through the exponential dependence of $\beta$ on $\nu_c^2$ these translate into large changes in the abundance.
+Specifically: